darktrojan/csscoverage/README.md

 It's currently too early in the development process to package and release this extension.

-To get a working version of this repo in your Firefox profile, clone it into your extensions directory as `css@darktrojan.net` and start Firefox.
+To get a working version of this repo in your Firefox profile, clone it into your extensions directory as `csscoverage@darktrojan.net` and start Firefox.
 You'll need to use Nightly or Developer Edition, as the source code is not signed.

 ## Usage

 After install you'll see a button on your toolbar (currently this button has a red square for an icon).
 Clicking it will open the sidebar, where results will be displayed.
 To scan the current page at any point click the button labelled "click me".

-To set up automatic scanning of pages when they load, the pref `extensions.css.domains` is a space-separated list of hostnames.
+To set up automatic scanning of pages when they load, the pref `extensions.csscoverage.domains` is a space-separated list of hostnames.
 Include the port number if necessary (e.g. `localhost:8080`).

 If you'd like your page itself to trigger scanning at any point, e.g. as part of unit tests, have it run this code:
 ```